BaseMax/ContestQuestions/README.md

 What's purpose: everyday solve one or more question.

+Yesterday i did talk with one of friend, who has **Gold medal in Computer olympiad**.

+It's what i begin after conversation...

 Follow this way with me to solving questions, it will enhance your problem-solving ability.

 # Contest Questions